Cyber Monday 2020 in Singapore: save big with these incredible deals

 Nintendo's popular portable console is now in its second generation, with the more recently released model offering significantly improved battery life for handheld play.
 While this is often found below the retail price of SG$699, Lazada has an especially great discount at the moment and it's local Singapore stock, coming with a Maxsoft warranty.View Deal

 Normally, you'd want to avoid getting a blue tooth while brushing (hehe), but Oral-B Smart 4 4000 Rechargeable Toothbrush uses Bluetooth technology to coach you through the perfect brushing experience from your phone, which sounds pretty good to us!
-Was SG$218; now SG$163.50.View Deal
+Was SG$199; now SG$107.76.View Deal

 Crank up the tunes with these Bluetooth high res headphones from Audio Technica, which offer 40 hours of continuous use on single charge (along with 1,000 hours in standby).
-Available in Grey/Blue for only SG$163.50 – that's a saving of SG$54.50!View Deal
+Available in Grey/Blue for only SG$162.36 – that's a saving of SG$55.64!View Deal

 Samsung HW-Q70T/XS 3.1.2 Ch Dolby Atmos Soundbar | SG$919 (was SG$1,599; save SG$680)